nubank/nuvigator/README.md

 ### Typed ScreenInterfaces Classes

-It's a extension of `StatelessWidger` that can be extended by your Screen Widget.
+It's a extension of `StatelessWidget` that can be extended by your Screen Widget.
 This class is make to provide easy access to the current `Nuvigator` instance, and also to the Route arguments. eg:

 ```dart